 Testing SAPL Policies

 Policies are code.
 They encode authorization logic that determines who can access what under which conditions.
 Like any code, policies can have bugs, miss edge cases, and break when requirements change.
-SAPL provides a dedicated test DSL for testing policies directly, without writing Java code.
+SAPL provides a dedicated test DSL and a built-in test runner for testing policies directly.

 A complete test looks like this: